pact-foundation/pact-php/README.md

 ## Versions

+Master adds preliminary support for async messages and pact specification 3.X.
+This is incomplete and a preview.

-Master and the 4.X tags are accompany changes in PHPUnit 7.X which requires a PHP 7.1 or higher.
+The 4.X tags are accompany changes in PHPUnit 7.X which requires a PHP 7.1 or higher.
 Thus, 4.X drops support for PHP 7.0.

 The 3.X tags are a major breaking change to the 2.X versions.
 To be similar to the rest of the Pact ecosystem, Pact-PHP migrated to leverage the Ruby backend.
 This mirrors the .Net, JS, Python, and Go implementations.